WoWRoster/wowroster/uniadmin/branches/071/readme.txt

 3 - Upgrading
 =============
-1. Run upgrade.php and follow the instructions
+1. Run ?p=upgrade and follow the instructions

 NOTE: Upgrading from v0.7.0 to a higher version will force you to install fresh.
-There is no upgrade
+There is no upgrade from v0.7.0

 4 - Thanks